tier4/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/interface.md

 - /api/interface/version

-## Version
+## Interface Version

-The interface version corresponds to the specification and is independent of the Autoware version.
+The interface version is used to know the specifications of the interface provided.
-The same interface can be used even if the software implementation changes.
+The interface version is separated from the release version of Autoware.
+Therefore, different releases can provide the same interface and the same release can provide different interfaces.

 ![interface](./interface.drawio.svg)